-To summarize, the central goal of the systems analyst, based on his understanding of the systems he has been studying, is to bring his results to bear on the functions of complex operating systems in society with a view to improving them; he helps those with relevant interests and responsibilities to change these functions beneficently.
+However, the central goal of the systems analyst is to bring results to bear on the functions of complex operating systems in society with a view to improving them; he helps those with relevant interests and responsibilities to change these functions beneficently.
 His analysis activities are aimed at assuring himself and others, to the extent possible, that the changes will have desired results.

-However, he must pursue his purposes under important limitations and difficulties:
+But these goals must be pursued under important limitations and difficulties:

-• Even though the analyst may dream of considering a system so large as to include within it all of the factors important to his problem, more practical considerations force him to set reasonable boundaries so that the work can be completed and reported on a schedule that will make its findings effective.
-Whatever the scope of the system he studies, large or small, it is a subsystem of a larger system, which creates difficulties at the boundaries.
+1) Even though the analyst may dream of considering a system so large as to include within it all of the factors important to the problem, more practical considerations may require that reasonable boundaries be set so that the work can be completed and reported on a schedule that will make its findings effective.

-• The system he studies is tied to an ongoing process of some sort in society that cannot be isolated for analysis, and therefore must be dealt with in vivo, with many conflicting vested interests watching the analysis and its results.
-Since this setting denies the analyst the privilege of a secret burial of his mistakes, one of the hallmarks of systems analysis today is a literature of strong criticism (23), good for the progress of the field, but perhaps misleading in its net public impact.

-• Further--and perhaps most unsettling from the current conservative view of science and its role in society--he must work as part of the system that his results may change.
+- 2) The system under study is tied to an ongoing process of some sort in society that cannot be isolated for analysis and, therefore, must be dealt with in vivo, with many conflicting vested interests watching the analysis and its results.
+Since this setting denies the analyst the privilege of a secret burial of any mistakes that may be made, one of the hallmarks of systems analysis today is a literature of strong criticism (24), good for the progress of the field but perhaps misleading in its net public impact. - 3) Further-and perhaps most unsettling from the current conservative view of science and its role in society-the analyst must work as a part of a system that his results may change.

-What can be said, then of the current state of the science of man/ machine operating systems?
-It is well founded, active, and growing in size and importance (24).
+What can be said, then, of the current state of the science of man-machine operating systems?
+It is well founded, active, and growing in size and importance (25).
 The cornerstone science of operations research has advanced to a state of significant maturity, with its underlying theories advancing, the scope and variety of problems it deals with expanding, and the effectiveness of its findings growing in importance.
-However, systems analysis, still in an earlier, more formative stage of development, faces important, largely unsolved, difficulties:

-1. The first is the very practical one of scale of effort and institutional support.
-Clearly, if large-scale problems are to be tackled with interdisciplinary teams, such teams must be available, and administrative arrangements must exist for them to work together closely, conditions that seldom exist today, even in large US government bureaus (25).
-However, there is a notable exception on the international scene that should be mentioned: the International Institute for Applied Systems Analysis in Laxenburg, Austria, a nongovernmental research institute founded in 1972 and today supported by seventeen countries from both East and West, brings together scientists from more than twenty countries to conduct analyses on important international problems (such as those of energy and food).
+However, systems analysis, still in an earlier, more formative stage of development, faces several difficulties.
+The first concerns the scale of effort and institutional support.
+Clearly, if large-scale problems are to be tackled with interdisciplinary teams, such teams must be available, and there must be administrative arrangements that enable them to work together closely, conditions that seldom exist today, even in large U.S. government bureaus (26).
+However, there is a notable exception on the international scene that should be mentioned: the International Institute for Applied Systems Analysis in Laxenburg, Austria, a nongovernmental research institute founded in 1972 and today supported by 17 countries from both East and West, brings together scientists from more than 20 countries to conduct analyses on important international problems, such as those of energy and food.

-2. The second difficulty is access to problems and the information bearing on them.
-To the worker in a classical science this may seem instinctively surprising, until he recalls the number of institutions and administrations involved with such problems as those of energy, and realizes that all have information that may be relevant and that many may have to be influenced by the systems analysis if the results are to be effective.
-Unless there is cooperative access and active participation in the work--sometimes forthcoming and sometimes not--the systems analysis is handicapped, perhaps fatally.
+The second difficulty concerns access to problems and the information bearing on them.
+To the worker in a classical science this may seem surprising, and it may be useful to recall, as an example, the number of institutions and administrations involved with energy problems.
+All of them have information that may be relevant to a systems analysis and many of them may have to be influenced by the results, if the findings are to be effective.

+Unless there is cooperative access and active participation in the work-sometimes forthcoming and sometimes notthe systems analysis may be handicapped, or rendered useless.

-3. The US science establishment's current widely held philosophy of science--epitomized by the dichotomy "pure" and "applied"--is quite inadequate for systems analysis, which quite clearly is inseparably both, in the best traditions of science's long history.
+The third difficulty relates to the U.S. science establishment's widely held philosophy of science.
+This philosophy, epitomized by the dichotomy "pure" and "applied" science, is quite inadequate for systems analysis, which clearly is inseparably both, in the best traditions of science's long history.